materna-se/declab/README.md

 mvn clean package
 ```
 Afterwards, the generated web archive can be found at `./server/target/declab-{version}.war`.
-If the test framework should be directly executed on an application server, the generated
+If declab should be directly executed on an application server, the generated
 web archive can be copied into the specified directory (for example `./standalone/deployments`).

-If the test framework should be executed in a Docker Container,
+If declab should be executed in a Docker container,
 the project can be built and executed by using the included Dockerfile.
 ```
 docker build -t declab:1.0.0 .